top of page

 How to Easily Sway AI Into Buying...

 Agentic commerce is undoubtedly set to become an enormous market.
-OpenClaw has made clear the productivity gains of delegating agency to AI agents.
 Agents are starting to make purchasing decisions; researching and shortlisting vendors, comparing proposals, approving spend.
 Gartner predicts that by 2028, a third of enterprise software purchases will involve an AI agent somewhere in the decision chain.

 The assumption is that these agents are immune to the psychological tricks that advertising has relied on for decades.
-They're machines.
-They don't have egos, emotions, or cognitive shortcuts.
+Afterall, they're machines, they don't have egos, emotions, or cognitive shortcuts, right?

 The Experiment